 It is natural to be nervous attending group for the first time.
 It might be comforting to remember that most participants will be feeling the same way.
-The group facilitator will have arranged to meet with all participants individually before the first group meeting – this is so you can talk about any thoughts you have, and have a better idea what to expect from group.
+The group facilitator will have arranged to meet in person or via video with all participants individually before the first group meeting – this is so you can talk about any thoughts you have, and have a better idea what to expect from group.
 You can tell one of the facilitators, or any worker at ERCC about any worries you might have around coming to group and they will support you with this.

 Our support groups are an opportunity to both give and receive support.
 Survivors can share their feelings with others and suggest ideas based on what has worked for them.
 There is also the space to talk about what has happened to you, if you want to.

 What survivors have told us about group support: